 Applications for admission are to be sent electronically.
-The university will begin accepting transfer applications on September 1 for the summer term or fall semester and will continue until closed.
-The university will begin accepting transfer applications on September 1 for the winter term or spring semester and will continue until closed.
-To be considered for admission, a student must submit the following items to the Admissions Office, UW-La Crosse, 2320 Student Union, 1725 State Street, La Crosse, WI 54601 USA:
+The university will begin accepting transfer applications on September 1 for the winter, spring, summer or fall terms.
+When we have reached a maximum number of transfer students per term, admission will close.
+To be considered for admission, the following items must be submitted to the Admissions Office, UW-La Crosse, 2320 Student Union, 1725 State Street, La Crosse, WI 54601 USA:

 - A completed UW System application.

-- An official high school transcript if student has earned less than 60 transferable semester credits.
+- An official high school transcript if applicant has earned less than 60 transferable semester credits.

-- All official college transcripts mailed directly from the institution(s) attended to the UW-La Crosse Admissions Office.
-This includes transcripts for credit earned at your current institution and any previous institutions (including college credits earned while in high school).
+- All official college transcripts sent directly from the institution(s) attended to the UW-La Crosse Admissions Office.
+This includes transcripts for credit earned at the applicant's current institution and any previous institutions (including college credits earned while in high school).

 - A list of courses in progress, if currently enrolled, with course numbers, titles, and the number of credits for each course.

 - A non-refundable application fee is required for anyone applying as a transfer student.
-If the student's last institution attended is one of the two-year University of Wisconsin Colleges, the student does not need to pay the application fee.
+If the applicant's last institution attended is one of the two-year University of Wisconsin Colleges, the applicant does not need to pay the application fee.

 - ACT/SAT scores (not generally required if applicant has completed a minimum of 18 transferable credits).

 All applications receive a comprehensive review.
-Students with at least a 2.50 cumulative grade point average in all previous transferable college level work will be considered stronger candidates for admission.
-Students with a cumulative grade point average between a 2.0 and a 2.49 will be considered for admission on a space available basis.
-In addition to grade point guidelines, students must be in good standing at their previous institution(s) to be admitted to UWL.
-Students who were not admissible as new first years must earn at least 18 transferable semester credits to be considered for admission as a transfer student.
+Applicants with at least a 2.50 cumulative grade point average in all previous transferable college level work will be considered stronger candidates for admission.
+Applicants with a cumulative grade point average between a 2.0 and a 2.49 will be considered for admission on a space available basis.
+In addition to grade point guidelines, applicants must be in good standing at their previous institution(s) to be admitted to UWL.
+Applicants who were not admissible as new first years must earn at least 18 transferable semester credits to be considered for admission as a transfer student.

 Due to enrollment limitations and the competitive nature of admission to the university, admission consideration will be primarily based on academic preparation.
 While academic preparation is the primary criterion used in the admissions review process, other non-academic secondary factors may contribute to the strength of an application.
 These may include qualities such as demonstrated leadership, extracurricular involvement, special talent, personal statement, recommendations, and/or adding a diverse dimension to our campus community.